Kajsa7535/Ioopm_Inlupp1/README.md

 A design decision which has made a noticeable impact on the code and its structure was the optimisation of a double pointer as "buckets" in the hash table structure.
 This decision has made the removal of sentinel-entries possible.

 This libary does not have any special error handling, it uses a mixture of asserts, "error messages" and preconditions.
-The hash table does not take ownership of the data of its keys and values.

 # Initial Profiling Results